betler/g-mail-relay-api/README.md

 11. Separate logs for each application
 12. Plugins for beforeSend and afterSend events
 13. Hooks for success / error messages
+14. API method to fetch status of sent mails

 ## Current status
 I'm trying to keep this up to date, but no release is still out, so this refers to the master branch: